Ken-Yeung/eztool/README.md

 [Portal :door:](https://github.com/Ken-Yeung/KensToolkit/tree/master/IgAutoFollow "Go to IgAutoFollow repo")

 -   This is the very first script that I created for aggressively generate numbers of Following and Follower for IG profile
--   Using Python plugin Selenium to achieve the objective
+-   Using Python plugin `selenium` to achieve the objective
 -   It is able to follow 120 users per 10 hours (adjustable)
 -   By that, it could generate 10-15 follower per day